ErizDotDev/LearningNotes/dotnet-core-development/csharp/misc/indices-ranges.md

 `array[..4]` Get elements of an array until the third element. (end value is excluded from the result)

 - Range and index operations can be saved on a variable of type `Range` and `Index` respectively.
+- ^0 is not allowed as an index value but can be the ending value for a range.

 ### Span